Life Cycle

 Formation of Queen cells (QC).

-When an egg destined to become a Q “hatches” (really, bee larvae absorb their casing rather than hatch), the workers extend the walls around the cell to form a QC.
+When an egg destined to become a Q hatches, the workers extend the walls around the cell to form a QC.
 Inside this, the larva floats on a pool of nutritious, white, royal jelly.
-Open queen cells need maximal nutrition.

 After five days, the cell is full and sealed, and she pupates.
 A mature QC looks like an unshelled peanut.